-More than a century ago, Herald Provincial Park was a farm that restored the health of Dr. Dundas Herald, a Vancouver physician suffering from living on the damp west coast.
-The property was in the Herald family for 70 years until it was sold to the Province of British Columbia in 1975 and became a popular public park and campground.
+More than a century ago, Herald Park was a farm that restored the health of Dr. Dundas Herald, a Vancouver physician suffering from living on the damp west coast.
+The property was in the Herald family for 70 years until it was sold to the Province of British Columbia in 1975 and became a popular public park and campground in Salmon Arm.

 The oldest of the Herald children was a nature lover who documented 70 species of birds on the property.
 To this day, bird-watching is a rewarding activity in the park.
 Birds flock here for water, habitat, plus good things to eat such as the cherry plums that grow at site 119 and apple trees in the vicinity of Orchard Lane.

-The campground is 100 percent reservable through Discover Camping.
+The campground is 100 percent reservable online.
 If reservations are not available, sites are first come, first served.

 2. Salmon Arm Camping Resort

-Salmon Arm Camping Resort is a family-oriented property that has been around since 1970.
+Salmon Arm Camping Resort is a family-oriented campground in Salmon Arm that has been around since 1970.
 The office and store with the red roof and hanging flower baskets provide a homey focal point to the property.
 (Camper tip: Go to the store for a treat of ice cream and cappuccino.)
 The grounds are nicely landscaped, and mature trees provide welcome shade when it's hot.

-Among the popular features of this large resort in high season are a 15-meter swimming pool and hot tub.
-A "friendship fire pit" encourages campers to gather round and share stories.
+Among the popular features of this large resort in high season is a 15-meter heated swimming pool.
+The campground also offers a slew of things to do for people of all ages.
+A "friendship fire pit" encourages campers to gather around and share stories.
 Mini-golf and a playground are fun options for families with energetic kids.
 Adults get their exercise at the basketball and pickleball courts.
-Groove to live entertainment (music on the lawn once a week), movies in the pavilion, talent shows, dance parties, and lawn games.
+Groove to live entertainment, movies in the pavilion, talent shows, dance parties, and lawn games.
 Readers will enjoy the selection of books.

 RVers have easy access to pull-throughs and back-in sites serviced by 30-amp power, water, and septic.
-A two-day minimum is required to make a reservation during high season and low season weekends.
+A two-day minimum is required to make a reservation, although holiday weekends and special events may change the minimum stay requirements.
 Tent sites are non-reservable, first come, and first served.
 During high season, the resort is mostly full, although a small number of sites are available for drop-in campers.

 Campers who descend the hill into the "hidden valley" below have several options.
-All sites have a picnic table, and some have fire pits; two are described as being private; six sites have privacy fences; seven sites are located along a salmon creek.
-Fourteen sites are without services.
-All told, there are 48 sites that can accommodate RVs up to 14 meters in length.
+All sites have a picnic table, and most have fire pits; two are described as being very private; six sites have privacy fences; seven sites are located along a salmon creek.
+Fourteen sites are without services and reserved for tenters.
+All told, there are 38 sites.

 Camper amenities include a Sani-Station, heated washrooms, coin showers, flush toilets, and Wi-Fi.
 Coin-operated laundry facilities include three washers and two dryers.
-There's also a small convenience store where you can get ice and fresh coffee.
+There's also a small convenience store where you can get ice, fresh coffee, and some groceries.
 The "friendly fire pit gathering area" is another feature of the lower campground.

-All sites require a reservation - there are no first-come, first-served sites.
-Larger sites book a year in advance, so don't delay if you have your heart set on camping at Hidden Valley Campground.
+All sites require a reservation — there are no first-come, first-served sites.
+Larger sites book well in advance, so don't delay if you have your heart set on camping at Hidden Valley Campground.

-Address: 6670 Trans Canada Hwy NE, Canoe, British Columbia
+Address: 6670 Trans Canada Hwy NE, Salmon Arm, British Columbia

 4. Sky Blue Waters Resort

-With 500 feet of lakeshore and every site having a lake view, campers are constantly reminded of the name of the resort: Sky Blue Waters.
+With 500 feet of lakeshore and every site having a lake view, campers are constantly reminded of the name of the resort: Sky Blue Waters Resort.
 A boat launch and dock add to the overall enjoyment of this rural campground beside the lake.

-In addition to being home to six full-time campers, the property has five sites with water and electricity and 17 sites with 30-amp full hookups - all reservable.
+The campground is home to a total of 33 sites with full or partial hookups (15- and 30-amp power), all reservable.
 Tenters set up on a grassy area that is completely separate from RVers, yet everyone has the same splendid view.
 Every site also has a fire pit and picnic tables.
-Amenities include Wi-Fi, coin-operated showers, and laundry.
+Amenities include coin-operated showers and laundry.